 The order and tracking information will be automatically sent to your customer.

-If you are using the drop shipping method on Shopify, you can use an app such as Oberlo to help fulfill your orders from suppliers.
+If you are using the drop shipping method on Shopify, you can use a dropshipping app to help fulfill your orders from suppliers.

 Another cool thing about using Shopify is that they offer an app store where you can find many useful tools to help grow your business on the platform.
 There’s an app for everything from email marketing, to upselling prompts, Facebook ad manager, dropshipping, print-on-demand integrations, SEO optimizers, and much more.